 State capture and corruption are widespread phenomena across the globe, but their empirical study is still highly challenging.
 This paper develops a new conceptual and analytical framework for gauging state capture based on micro-level contractual networks in public procurement.
 To this end, it first establishes a robust measure of corruption risks in public procurement transactions focusing on relationships between pairs of issuers and suppliers.
 Second, it searches for read more

-Mihály Fazekas briefed European Commission and Member State public procurement officials about the CRCB risk assessment methodology and future perspectives for collaboration within CRCB’s new large-scale research program, called DIGIWHIST.
-His presentation was part of the meeting of the Economic and Statistical Working Group (Advisory Committee on Public Procurement) 12th of November 2014, read more
+The staff of CRCB briefed European Commission and Member State public procurement officials about the CRCB risk assessment methodology and future perspectives for collaboration within CRCB’s new large-scale research program, called DIGIWHIST.
+His presentation was part of the 12th of November 2014 meeting of the Economic and Statistical Working Group (Advisory Committee on Public Procurement), Brussels.

 New ways to measure institutionalised grand corruption in public procurement